open-telemetry/opentelemetry.io/content/en/status/_index.md

 * Stabilize and define long term support for instrumentation
 * Provide instrumentation for a wider variety of important libraries
-* Provide testing and CICD tools for writing and verifying instrumentation quality.
+* Provide testing and CI/CD tools for writing and verifying instrumentation quality.